vexrgitgole/public/README.md

 Javascript
 ==========

-Scripts that are interesting and maybe usefull.
+Scripts that are interesting and maybe useful.

 Glitch script
 -------------